 When are assessment notices mailed?

-Assessment notices are mailed annually to the current owner on record, in January and reflects the assessment value of a property as of July 1 the previous year and the condition of the property as of December 31 of the previous year.
+Assessment notices are mailed at the beginning of January each year to the current owner on record.
+They reflect the market value of a property on July 1 the previous year and the condition of the property as of December 31 of the previous year.

 Why are assessment notices mailed separately from tax bills?